-From KM 104, the hike will take you into the Andean Mountains and scale you up, down, and around this mind-blowing mountain chain.
-It is an intermediate hike that can take anywhere from 5 to 8 hours all the way to Machu Picchu via Sun Gate arriving on the afternoon.
-There are many steep climbs and tight curves, however they’re all definitely worth the gorgeous views from the highest of the world in Peru.
+From Km 104, the hike will bring you into the Andean Mountains and take you up, down, and around this mind-blowing mountain chain.
+It is an intermediate difficulty hike that can take anywhere from 5 to 8 hours all the way to Machu Picchu via the Sun Gate, arriving in the afternoon.
+There are many steep climbs and tight curves, however they’re all definitely worth the gorgeous views from so high up that you can only find in Peru!